NethermindEth/juno/docs/docs/introduction.md

 # Welcome to Juno :wave:

-Juno is a Starknet full-node client developed by Nethermind to allow node operators to easily and reliably contribute to the Starknet network and advance its decentralisation goals.
-Juno works for casual node setups, production-grade indexers, and everything in between.
+Juno is a Starknet full-node client created by Nethermind to allow node operators to easily and reliably support the network and advance its decentralisation goals.
+Juno supports various node setups, from casual to production-grade indexers.

-- :cd: **Compact database footprint**: Approximately 182GB on mainnet.
+- :cd: **Small database footprint**: Approximately 182GB on mainnet.
 - :zap: **Ultra-fast synchronisation**: Limited only by your hardware and the sequencer.
 - :100: **Complete [JSON-RPC spec](https://github.com/starkware-libs/starknet-specs/tree/master) compliance**: Everything Starknet, accessible from a single point.
-- :racing_car: **Minimal RPC response latency**: Ensuring your applications run smoothly.
+- :mag_right: **Minimal RPC response latency**: Ensuring your applications run smoothly.
 - :globe_with_meridians: **Websocket interface**: For seamless real-time updates of the network.

 ## Getting started

-Explore the basics of setting up and managing your Juno node with the following resources:
+Learn how to configure and manage your Juno node with the following resources:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';